Jump to the content of the page

 Static and kinetic, or dynamic, coefficient of friction of plastic films

-Objective & applications Specimen & dimensions Running a test & test equipment Downloads Request a consultation
+Objective and applications Test results Specimens & dimensions Running a test & test equipment Coefficient of friction separator films Downloads FAQs Request a consultation

-Objective & applications for the ISO 8295 and ASTM D1894 standards
+Objective and applications of the ISO 8295 standard

-Determining the coefficient of friction in accordance with ISO 8295 or ASTM D1894 is particularly significant for film materials that are further processed on packaging and printing machines.
+Determining the coefficient of friction in accordance with ISO 8295 is particularly significant for film materials that are further processed on packaging and printing machines.
 The coefficient of friction of plastic films, in particular the static and kinetic friction, provides information on the processability of the surface texture, which in turn is important for printing purposes.
+They are also important components of more complex products such as batteries for electric vehicles.

-Characteristic values / test results to ASTM D1894 and ISO 8295
+Characteristic values / test results according to ISO 8295

-The coefficient of friction (μ) is the main result of ISO 8295 and ASTM D1894 testing.
+The coefficient of friction (μ) is the main result when testing according to ISO 8295.
 It indicates how well two materials move against each other or how easily they stick to each other.
 The coefficient of friction is described both as coefficient of sliding (kinetic friction) and starting friction (static friction).
 The higher the coefficient of friction, the rougher the surface of the material.

 • Indicates how much force is required to set two materials in motion.
 A high μS value means that it is difficult to move the materials.